August 4, 2025

 Pyrometallurgy involves a series of steps to effectively extract platinum group metals (PGMs) from end-of-life fuel cells.
 The process begins with the incineration and melting of the fuel cells, which helps eliminate the polymer components and leaves behind a metal-rich residue.
 This residue is then subjected to smelting, where it is melted at extremely high temperatures of around 1,500°C. During smelting, various fluxes are often added to facilitate the separation of PGMs from impurities.

 Once this initial extraction is complete, the metal-rich slag must undergo further refining.
-This refining process aims to extract and purify the individual PGMs, ensuring that they meet the necessary quality standards.
+This refining process aims to extract and purify individual PGMs, ensuring they meet the required quality standards.
 There are several advantages to using pyrometallurgical methods.
 For one, they yield high metal recovery rates, making them particularly effective for the bulk processing of PGM-containing waste.
 Furthermore, this technique is a well-established industrial process, which adds to its reliability and acceptance in the industry.

 However, it is not without challenges.
 The process consumes significant amounts of energy and can result in high carbon emissions.
 Additionally, the formation of hazardous byproducts is a concern, and there is a risk of losing some PGMs due to volatilization at the extreme temperatures employed.